User Authentication with CIBA

 The following sequence diagram illustrates an implementation of the CIBA Flow:

 The sequence diagram defines two actors: an authorizing user and an initiating user.
-The authorizing and initiating user can be two different people, such as a call center caller and a call center agent.
-In other use cases, they can be the same person, such as a user authenticating to a retail kiosk or another connected device.
+The authorizing and initiating user can be two different entities, such as an AI agent performing a task on a user's behalf.
+In other use cases, they can be the same entity, such as a user authenticating to a retail kiosk or another connected device.

 The following sections dive step-by-step into how user authentication works with the CIBA Flow: